ethanfrog/logo-generator/README.md

-# <README File Generator>
+# SVG Logo Generator

 ## Description

-A node.js program that generates a professional README file based on input given by the user.
+A Node.js program that generates an SVG vector graphic logo based on input given by the user.

 ## Installation